Ancus Marcius

 Ancus Marcius was believed by many Romans to have been the namesake of the Marcii, a plebeian family.

 Background

-Ancus was the son of Marcius (whose father, also named Marcius, had been a close friend of Numa Pompilius, who may be identified with Numa Marcius, and Pompilia, daughter of Numa Pompilius.
+Ancus was the son of Marcius (himself the son of Rome's first pontifex maximus Numa Marcius) and Pompilia (daughter of Numa Pompilius).
 Ancus Marcius was thus the grandson of Numa and therefore a Sabine.
-According to Festus, Marcius had the surname of Ancus from his crooked arm (ancus signifying "bent" in Latin).
+According to Festus, Marcius was surnamed Ancus because of his crooked arm (ancus signifying "bent" in Latin).

 First acts as King

 According to Livy, Ancus's first act as king was to order the Pontifex Maximus to copy the text concerning the performance of public ceremonies of religion from the commentaries of Numa Pompilius to be displayed to the public on wooden tablets, so that the rites of religion should no longer be neglected or improperly performed.
-He reinstated the religious edicts that were created by Numa that had been removed when Tullus was king.
+When Tullus was king, he repealed the Numa-created religious edicts that had been in place before.